NoaKajou/E-pad/README.md

 ### 🔧 Building the Application

-To create an executable for your current operating system:
+To build for your current OS:
 ```bash
 npm run build
 ```